lumina-desktop/lumina-docs/lumina.rst

 loaded into the drop-down menus of this screen.
 Since each setting has its own drop-down menu, you have the flexibility to select different locales for each item shown in this screen.
 Note that if you make any changes in the "Locale" tab, click the "Save Changes" button and restart Lumina so that the configured locales can be loaded.

-Installing the lumina-i18n package will also add a drop-down menu to the system dashboard menu shown in :numref:`Figure %s: System Dashboard Menu <lumina2a>`.
+Installing the lumina-i18n package will also add a drop-down menu to the "Quick Settings" of the start menu.
 Note that you need to restart
-Lumina after the package installation in order for this option to be added to the dashboard menu.
+Lumina after the package installation in order for this option to be added to "Quick Settings.
 This drop-down menu can be used to temporarily change the locale for this session only.
 This will immediately change the localization of any translated menu items on the fly so that you do not have to log back into the Lumina session.

 .. note:: Any menu items that continue to be displayed in English have not been translated to the selected language yet.
 You can assist the Lumina Project in translating menu items using the